Full name Jade Winston Dernbach

 Born March 3, 1986, Johannesburg, South Africa

-Major teams England, England Lions, Surrey, Surrey 2nd XI
+Major teams England, England Lions, Jamaica Tallawahs, Surrey, Surrey 2nd XI

 Playing role Bowler